9 Free and Affordable Things to Do in Indianapolis

 Situated along the west fork of Indiana’s White River, the city of Indianapolis is full of great things to see and do – with plenty of budget-friendly options among them.

 The state capital, known colloquially as Indy, is perhaps best known for hosting some of the world’s most prestigious racing events.
 But the city’s appeal extends far beyond its taste for speed, with a wide number of cultural and entertainment attractions, as well as several notable monuments dedicated to US veterans and war casualties.
-If you’re coming to Indy and would like to ensure your itinerary packs in plenty of top landmarks and attractions while staying within your budget, we’ve picked out 10 free or cheap things to do that you might consider for inclusion.
+If you’re coming to Indy and would like to ensure your itinerary packs in plenty of top landmarks and attractions while staying within your budget, we’ve picked out several free or cheap things to do that you might consider for inclusion.

 Indiana State Capitol

 Located in Downtown Indianapolis, the Indiana State Capitol is not only visually arresting from the outside but also a goldmine of historical treasures for those who venture inside its grand confines.
 Built in the late 19th century, the Renaissance Revival-style statehouse draws large numbers of visitors throughout the year who join one of the free guided tours that are offered on weekdays.
-Tour pass through large portions of the building, with opportunities to stop for photos of its famous stained glass dome and ornately decorated rotunda, while expert guides provide fascinating facts about the history of the building.
+Tours pass through large portions of the building, with opportunities to stop for photos of its famous stained glass dome and ornately decorated rotunda, while expert guides provide fascinating facts about the history of the building.

-Mon-Fri 8am-5pm Sat 10am-2pm Closed Sun
+Hours: Mon-Fri 8am–5pm / Sat 10am–2pm / Closed Sun

 Indiana State Fair

-Indiana State Fairgrounds, Indianapolis / August each year
+Location: Indiana State Fairgrounds, Indianapolis / August each year

 White River State Park